2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 #### Lifelines

-The central concept of sequence diagrams are lifelines: the represent the time an participant is "alive" and when it is doing something.
+The central concept of sequence diagrams are lifelines: the represent the time a participant is "alive" and when it is doing something.

 ![Example of a sequence diagram lifeline](./images/computer_science/sequence_lifeline.svg){width=30%}